jaymit123/MultiProcess-Communication/README.txt

 Step 9: Check the output

-INSTRUCTIONS FOR BERKELEY_VECTOR_CLOCKS PROJECT
+PART 2: INSTRUCTIONS FOR BERKELEY_VECTOR_CLOCKS PROJECT

 Step 1: Go to Berkeley_Vector_Clocks folder
 Step 2: Repeat the same the steps as Berkeley Project from Step 2.

-INSTRUCTIONS FOR BONUS PROJECT
+PART 3: INSTRUCTIONS FOR BONUS PROJECT

 Step 1: Go to Bonus folder
 Step 2: Compile the program -> javac -cp . project2/CoordinatorProcess.java